ArchieChadha/cloud-disaster-recovery-system/README.md

 - Designed for minimal downtime & business continuity

 Project Files
--
+-   docs
   *Detailed documentation of the solution architecture, AWS services used, and disaster recovery plan.*

 How to Use
-As this is a conceptual & report-based project:
-1. Review the detailed report
+1. Review the detailed report docs
 2. Use the architecture as a reference for implementing DR solutions on AWS or other cloud platforms.

 Archie Chadha